gjoseph92/snakebench/README.md

 ## Creating cases to compare

-1. Make a branch for the case you want to run, named `bench/<title>`.
+1. Make a branch for the case you want to run, named `bench/<comparison>/<title>`.
 1. Make the change you want to try, commit, push.
 1. Repeat for each case.
 1. When the [actions](https://github.com/gjoseph92/snakebench/actions/workflows/test.yaml) are done, enter those commit hashes into the visualization tools.
-    * Currently https://gjoseph92.github.io/snakebench and https://observablehq.com/@gjoseph92/snakebench are prototypes, but they will be consolidated and refined soon.
+    * Currently https://observablehq.com/@gjoseph92/snakebench is a prototype.
+A more formal version may be consolidated and refined soon.
     * Having to enter commit hashes by hand is temporary.
-We'll use the GitHub API to list branches and their commits for you.
+We'll eventually use the GitHub API to list branches and their commits for you.
 1. Push new commits to those branches as necessary, make new branches, and so on.
 You can always compare between any commit hashes.

 ### Comparing different dependencies